 | +$100/month | $15,000 | 19.00% | $500 | 42 months | $5,509 |

-In many real situations, an extra $50–$100/month can cut months or years off your timeline and reduce total interest paid.
-Use the calculator above to test what’s realistic for your budget.
+In many real situations, an extra $50–$100 per month can cut months or even years off your payoff timeline and reduce total interest paid.
+Use the calculator above to test what is realistic for your own budget.

 | Strategy | How it works | Best for |